No diff available--this is the first major revision.

 In theory, if you assembled *all* the knights and their followers, you could field 450 knights, 1,000 light cavalry, about 1,000 priests, wizards, holy warriors and other oddballs, 15,000 heavy infantry (pikemen with shields), 15,000 archers, 10,000 light infantry with spears, and 5,000 mercenaries, funded by the cities - 2500 medium infantry and 2500 archers.
 The odds of assembling *all* of those are pretty low and would strip the defenses of the borders and then Praxians, trolls, more trolls, sea monsters, heretics, rioting peasants and the like would run amok.

-- Argentan: Argentan controls the western terminus of one of the major caravan routes to the Vale of Pavis and access by road to the March of Prax.
-It has grown to a little over 9,000, of which its inhabitants are very proud.
+- Argentan (5,000): Argentan controls the western terminus of one of the major caravan routes to the Vale of Pavis and access by road to the March of Prax.
+The city has grown tremendously in recent years, fueling the pride of the city's folk.
 Merchants haul the products of Maniria here to sell to those in the caravan trade and buy the goods which come from the Vale of Pavis and from points East.
 Spices are especially popular and Argentan mulled wine is a very popular product.
 The city is flourishing, so discontent is low.
 Argentan is home to Bishop Marcel, whose Cathedral augments the Rune of Trade, which is never called the Issaries rune here, unless you enjoy burning for heresy.

 - The Mire of Sloth: Gorp, Newtlings, and Morokanth haunt the Mire of Sloth; certain legends claim this is where Gorpgod was slain; certainly it has been a mucky mire that has killed many unwary travelers since the first dawn.
 The heat and humidity tend to induce lethargy in anything non-native and the new Archbishop of Rouen has proclaimed the mire is a test for the faithful, renaming it the Mire of Sloth.
 The Morokanth within claim all of the March of Prax rightfully belongs to them, but they've been saying that for a very long time.
 And who cares what freakish monkey-monsters think?
 Not the Manirians, anyway.
 The Newtlings just want to be left alone to fish and gather fruits.
 And the gorp just want to eat you.

-- Rennes: Rennes is a market town of 7,000.
+- Rennes (7,000): Rennes is a market town.
 It has a long history of horsebreeding and leathermaking.
 It is surrounded by land on which cattle grazes and horses roam.
 The city smells of tannin, though the leathermakers are downwind of the normal winds.
 There is also some redsmithing from bronze dug up in the hills northeast of the city.
 Most of the populace have enthusiastically embraced the Rokari Church, as the city was thoroughly Malkionized to start with.
 Some two hundred rebels still hang from the walls, now reduced to skeletons.

 - Handfast, son of Wycliff, Windlord of Orlanth: Trolls are halfway to beasts, but they fight Chaos with great force, so I look forward to working with them to kill all the FILTHY Lunars.